Envq/panda_controller/README.md

 ---
 ## **Getting Started**
-This package was tested in:
+This package was tested:
+- Without real robot and:
+    - ROS melodic
-- ROS melodic running under Linux Mint Tricia (compatible with Ubuntu Bionic).
+    - Linux Mint Tricia (compatible with Ubuntu Bionic)
-- ROS kinetic running under Ubuntu Xenial.
+    - franka_ros f7f00b6d9678e59e6f34ccc8d7aad6491b42ac80
+    - panda_moveit_config 5c97a61e9e8a02ca7f1fe08df48ac4ff1b03871a

-- With real Panda robot.
+- With real robot and:
+    - ROS kinetic
+    - Ubuntu Xenial
+    - franka_ros 0.6.0
+    - (panda_moveit_config included in franka_ros)

 ### **- FAQ**
 - The 'simulation' vscode task not control real panda, it is only used for test project.
+- The 'controller' vscode task control real panda, but it call another file unavailable.
+So edit it with your launch file.
 - Gripper use franka_gripper action server that is available only with real panda arm.
-- For simulation with the 'simulation' vscode task use the kinetic-devel branches of franka_ros and panda_moveit_config repositories, else follow the bottom instructions.
+- If you not have real panda use the kinetic-devel branches of franka_ros and panda_moveit_config repositories, else follow the bottom instructions.

 ### **- Dependencies**
+**NOTE:** If you want to use the real robot replace the word "melodic" with "kinetic".

 - Install ROS:
 http://wiki.ros.org/melodic/Installation/Ubuntu